mdewilde/itunes-api/README.md

 ##### HTTP connection setup

 To reduce external dependencies, **iTunes Search** has a default HTTP implementation relying on `java.net.URLConnection`.
-However, using your preferred way to make HTTP requests can be done by implementing the `be.ceau.itunessearch.Connector` interface and passing an instance to the relevant API entry point:
+However, using your preferred way to make HTTP requests can be done by implementing the `be.ceau.itunesapi.http.Connector` interface and passing an instance to the relevant API entry point:

-  * `be.ceau.itunessearch.Search.execute(Connector)`
+  * `be.ceau.itunesapi.Search.execute(Connector)`
-  * `be.ceau.itunessearch.Lookup.execute(Connector)`
+  * `be.ceau.itunesapi.Lookup.execute(Connector)`
-  * `be.ceau.itunessearch.FeedGenerator.execute(Connector)`
+  * `be.ceau.itunesapi.FeedGenerator.execute(Connector)`
-  * `be.ceau.itunessearch.GenreIdsAppendix.execute(Connector)`
+  * `be.ceau.itunesapi.GenreIdsAppendix.execute(Connector)`

 ### Requirements
 This library requires Java 7 or higher.